 If your blue tongue skink isn’t interested in eating, it could mean that it’s sick, overfed, gravid, or stressed out.

-You should also put a water bowl on the cool side of the enclosure (if put in the basking area, it could raise the humidity in the tank).
+You should also put a water bowl on the cool side of the enclosure (if put in the basking area, it could raise the humidity in the

 Choose a bowl that can’t be easily turned over by your skink.
-Also, make sure you often check if the bowl is clean and food is fresh with no substrate in it.
+Also, make sure you often check if the bowl is clean and

 Your Blue Tongue Skink Is Growing As It Should